Statement of General Compliance

 - not less than half (1/2) of the total number of Directors shall be resident in Thailand (Section 67 of the Thai Public Companies Act B.E.
 2535 (A.D.
 1992) and Article 13 of the Articles of Association);

-- the Board should comprise at least two (2) Independent Directors (Rule 210(5)(c) of the Listing Manual of the SGX-ST);
+- the Board shall comprise at least two (2) Independent Directors (Rule 210(5)(c) of the Listing Manual of the SGX-ST);

 - at least two (2) Independent Directors shall be resident in Singapore (Rule 221 of the Listing Manual of the SGX-ST);

-- Independent Directors should make up one-third of the Board (Principle 2, Guideline 2.1 and 2.2 of the Code);
+- Non-Executive Directors should make up a majority of the Board (Principle 2, Guideline 2.3 of the Code);

-- the Risk Management Committee should comprise at least four (4) members of which two (2) should be Non-Executive Directors and the other two (2) should be the Chief Executive Officer and Chief Financial Officer (Section 3.2 of the Risk Management Committee Charter); and
+- the Risk Management Committee should comprise at least four (4) members of which two (2) should be Non-Executive Directors and the other two (2) should be the CEO and Chief Financial Officer (Section 3.2 of the Risk Management Committee Charter); and

-- the Lead Independent Director should be appointed where the Chairman is not an Independent Director and should also be a member of the Nomination Committee (Principle 4, Guideline 4.1 of the Code).
+- the Lead Independent Director should be appointed where the Chairman is not an Independent Director (Principle 3, Guideline 3.3 of the Code) and should also be a member of the Nomination Committee (Principle 4, Guideline 4.2 of the Code).

 Meeting of Directors without Management

-There is a clear separation of responsibilities between the Chairman and Chief Executive Officer ("CEO") to ensure an appropriate balance of power, and increased accountability and greater capacity of the Board for independent decision making.
+There is a clear separation of responsibilities between the Chairman and the CEO to ensure an appropriate balance of power, and increased accountability and greater capacity of the Board for independent decision making.
+The Chairman provides support and advice to, and acts as a sounding board for the CEO, while respecting executive responsibility.
+The CEO takes into relevant consideration the views of the Chairman in decision-making and therefore no one individual has unfettered powers of decision-making.

 - leading the Board to ensure its effectiveness on all aspects of its role;